Sardar Hussain

 Sardar Hussain is a Pakistani politician who had been a Member of the Provincial Assembly of Khyber Pakhtunkhwa, from April 2014 to May 2018.

 Early life and education

 He was born on 5 May 1967 in Buni, Chitral District.

 He has a degree in Master of Arts.

 Political career

-He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Peoples Party (PPP) from Constituency PK-90 Chitral-II in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Peoples Party (PPP) from Constituency PK-90 Chitral-II in the 2013 Pakistani general election but was unsuccessful.
 He received 10,841 votes and lost the seat to Ghulam Muhammad, a candidate of All Pakistan Muslim League (APML).

 He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PPP from Constituency PK-90 Chitral-II in by-polls held in April 2014.
 He received 1,778 votes and defeated Ghulam Muhammad, a candidate of APML.